diskerror/SuiteCRM-Tools/README.md

 being included in syncing and deleting.
 Cache directory files are pulled from the servers for debugging but not pushed back.

-###
+### WARNING
-WARNING: This script will delete files in the destination directory that are not in the exclude lists.
+This script will delete files in the destination directory that are not in the exclude lists.
 Please test this script's behavior on a full copy of your running SuiteCRM instance.